shayr80/CS-1660/Mini Search Engine Project/README.md

 # Mini Search Engine Project
 This project was developed for CS 1660 - Intro to Cloud Computing (Fall 2021) at the University of Pittsburgh

-## **Plan to Connect to GCP**

-### Authentication
-I will follow the instructions for [Getting started with authentication](https://cloud.google.com/docs/authentication/getting-started#cloud-console)<br/><br/>

-After getting the .json file with credentials, I will add an instruction to my Dockerfile to set the .json file as an environment variable called GOOGLE_APPLICATION_CREDENTIALS and rebuild my docker image<br/><br/>

-### Contacting GCP from Client Application
-- I will create a dataproc cluster in GCP
-- I will import the Google Cloud Client Libraries necessary for submitting hadoop jobs to the cluster into my client application
-- I will write code to calculate inverted indices, search for terms, and calculate top-n frequent terms from inputted files
-- I will add code to my client application to check if data files are in staging bucket, and add them if they don't already exist
-- I will add code to my client application to submit hadoop job(s) to GCP when applicable inputs are given and buttons are pressed
-- I will add code to my client application to parse the output of these hadoop jobs to display readable results to the user

 # Running the Client Side Application

 ## **Prerequisites**